 The most recent ruling only prolonged the uncertainty that has become typical of 2025 for businesses navigating the tariff roller coaster as it affects supplying chain pricing.
 However, the Supreme Court represents the highest court in the nation, so a final ruling and possible resolution could be on the horizon.

-The petition to the Supreme Court includes a proposed schedule that would involve the court hearing, potentially resolving the case in a fairly quick fashion with the government filing arguments by September 19, the plaintiffs providing counterarguments by October 20, the government providing a reply by October 30 and oral arguments in early November.
+The petition to the Supreme Court included a proposed schedule that would involve the court hearing, potentially resolving the case in a fairly quick fashion with the government filing arguments by September 19, the plaintiffs providing counterarguments by October 20, the government providing a reply by October 30 and oral arguments in early November.

 - The Trump administration is taking the stance that the August 29 ruling has led to other world leaders “questioning the president’s authority to impose tariffs, walking away from or delaying negotiations, and/or imposing a different calculus on their negotiating positions” and therefore a quick resolution is necessary.